777arc/PySDR/content/cyclostationary.rst

               np.conj(np.roll(samples, tau)) *
               np.exp(-2j * np.pi * alpha * np.arange(N)))

-We use :code:`np.roll` to shift one of the sets of samples by tau, because you have to shift by an integer number of samples, so if we shifted both sets of samples in opposite directions we would skip every other shift.
+We use :code:`np.roll()` to shift one of the sets of samples by tau, because you have to shift by an integer number of samples, so if we shifted both sets of samples in opposite directions we would skip every other shift.

 In order to play with the CAF in Python, we first need to simulate an example signal.
-For now we will use a rectangular BPSK signal (i.e., BPSK without pulse-shaping applied) with 20 samples per symbol, added to some AWGN.
+For now we will use a rectangular BPSK signal (i.e., BPSK without pulse-shaping applied) with 20 samples per symbol, added to some white Gaussian noise (AWGN).
 We will apply a frequency offset to the BPSK signal, so that later we can show off how cyclostationary processing can be used to estimate the frequency offset as well as the cyclic frequency.
+This frequency offset is equivalent to your radio receiving a signal while not perfectly centered on it; either a little off or way off (but not too much to cause the signal to extend past the sampled bandwidth).

 The following code snippet simulates the IQ samples we will use for the remainder of the next two sections:

 .. code-block:: python